The Outer Worlds 2: ‘A Noble History’ Quest Walkthrough – All Clue Locations & Quiz Answers

 Can you access the armory without doing the quiz?

-Does quest order matter?
+Does clue collection order matter?

 No. You can collect clues in any order.
 I’ve suggested an efficient route, but feel free to explore however you prefer.
+The quiz questions and their answers are fixed regardless of collection order.

 What happens if you get a quiz answer wrong?